-This program is currently housed in Kent Hall while Marlboro Hall is under construction.
+This program will mainly be housed in Bladen Hall.
 Current buildings, classroom and office spaces, and teaching and learning equipment are sufficient to support this program.
 All facilities and equipment are subject to routine cleaning, inspection, and maintenance.

 - 2. Provide assurance and any appropriate evidence that the institution will ensure students enrolled in and faculty teaching in distance education will have adequate access to: - a.
 An institutional electronic mailing system